aia39/Privacy_Protection_MASKRCNN_Resnet101/README.md

 # Privacy_Protection based on Mask_RCNN

 This is an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow.Privacy is protected by detecting sensitive objects and segmenting those from video.The model generates bounding boxes and segmentation masks for each instance of an object in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone as feature extractor.
-Later better version was developed using different framework.[Link](https://github.com/aia39/Object-Based-Mask-Generation) of that repository.
+Later better version was developed using different framework.
+[Link](https://github.com/aia39/Object-Based-Mask-Generation) of that repository.

 Some example of the work :
 ![Privacy_Protected_Image2](example.jpg)